python/cpython/Doc/reference/datamodel.rst

    This method is called when an iterator is required for a container.
 This method should return a new iterator object that can iterate over all the objects in the container.
-For mappings, it should iterate over the keys of the container, and should also be made available as the method :meth:`iterkeys`.
+For mappings, it should iterate over the keys of the container, and should also be made available as the method :meth:`keys`.

    Iterator objects also need to implement this method; they are required to return themselves.
 For more information on iterator objects, see :ref:`typeiter`.